Maud Mullan

 Maud accepts instructions across all of Chambers’ core practice areas, including commercial litigation and international arbitration.

-Maud has experience acting as sole counsel in the County Court, and working as junior counsel.
+Maud has experience acting as junior counsel in the High Court and Court of Appeal, and as sole counsel in the County Court and High Court.
 She is currently co-authoring a chapter on payment services and foreign exchange in the forthcoming 5th edition of Banking Litigation.

 Before joining Chambers, Maud studied Classics at the University of Oxford, graduating with a BA (Double First) and an MSt (Distinction), and was awarded various scholarships and prizes.
 She also taught advocacy and mooting skills at City University, and worked as a research assistant on insurance and arbitration issues for Sir Richard Aikens.